Croatia Vacation Planning Best Trip to Croatia

 Almissa Bow View while sailing from Dubrovnik, Croatia on Adriatic Sea Cruise

-As we already mentioned, it is possible to get to Croatia by ferry boat from Italy.
 Ferries depart Italy to Croatia from the towns of Bari, Ancona, Venice and Trieste.
-The frequency is (you may have guessed) seasonal, with extremely limited boats making the trip in the off-season.
+The frequency is (as you may have guessed) seasonal, with extremely limited trips in the winter.

 Trains to Croatia

-Unlike the most of Europe, Croatia is not well-connected via train.
-In fact, there is no train that services Dubrovnik at all.
-Trains can be used to get to Zagreb, Osijek and Split – but the journey is usually very long.
-Most will find that it is much better to fly or take the bus.
+Unlike most of Europe, Croatia is not well-connected via train.
+In fact, there is no rail services to Dubrovnik at all.

 Bus to Croatia

 The bus system in Croatia makes up for the lack of rail services.
-There are many bus companies that transport travelers from other European cities to Croatia.
 Our preferred bus company in Europe is Flixbus, and they operate numerous services to and throughout Croatia.

 Croatia Trip Planning How To Plan the Perfect Trip